| Read Time: 6 minutes |

 Can I Sue Spartan Capital Securities?

-What is Spartan Capital Securities?
+What Is Spartan Capital Securities?

 Spartan Capital Securities (CRD# 146251) is a registered broker-dealer.
 It operates as a full-service independent broker-dealer, providing a range of financial products and services to individual investors and financial advisors.